Bikini Model Galinka Mirgaeva Shows Off Her Perfect Abs In Recent Instagram Snap

 While most of the comments were written in Russian, a few were also written in English.
 One fan said that he is in love with Galinka, while another one said that she has the hottest body among all Instagram bikini models.
 Another one posted plenty of heart emojis and told the model that she always looks gorgeous.

 Prior to posting the said pic, the stunner posted another hot picture which became an instant hit among her fans.
 In the snap, the model could be seen wearing a white, ribbed tank top which allowed her to expose some serious cleavage.
 Galinka could be seen sitting in front of a dressing table while staring at herself in the mirror.
-With minimal makeup and her beautiful tresses flowing freely over her shoulder, the model’s picture melted many hearts, so much so that it accrued more than 22,000 likes and above one hundred comments wherein fans reminded her that she is the “most beautiful woman in the world.”
+With minimal makeup and her beautiful tresses flowing freely over her shoulder, the model’s picture melted many hearts, so much so that it accrued more than 22,000 likes and above 100 comments, with fans reminding her that she is the “most beautiful woman in the world.”

 As previously noted by The Inquisitr, the 5-foot-3-inch tall bombshell was born in central Russia’s Perm Krai region.
-The article also quoted The Sun to reveal that the stunner is a big fan of carrying out vigorous exercises, consuming healthy food and flaunting her enviable physique to her Instagram followers.
+The article also quoted The Sun to reveal that the stunner is a big fan of carrying out vigorous exercises, consuming healthy food, and flaunting her enviable physique to her Instagram followers.